-4 See, for example, clauses 2.1, 2.4, 2.5, 2.6 and 4.3.
+4 See, for example, clauses 2.1, 2.4.
+2.5, 2.6 and 4.3.

-At the initiation of a project to develop or revise an American National Standard5, notification shall be transmitted to ANSI using the Project Initiation Notification System (PINS) form, or its equivalent, for announcement in Standards Action.
+announcement in Standards Action.
 Comments received in connection with a PINS announcement shall be handled in accordance with these procedures.

 A statement shall be submitted and published as part of the PINS announcement that shall include: